Stu1958/Bitaxe-ESP32CYD-Monitor/README.md

 * **Vibrant Display:** Nano 3S style circular dashboard for your desk.

 ## ⚡ Quick Install (Trial Mode)
 Test the full interface for free.
 The trial has full functionality for **60 minutes ** before having to re-enter your data, but you can reset it as many times as you want.
-License is only $5 giving your Nano 3 / 3S 24/7 unattended protection!
+License is only $5 or £3.75 giving your Nano 3 / 3S 24/7 unattended protection!
 Regardless pf ambient temperature.

 > **Requirement:** Use Chrome, Edge, or Opera on a Desktop.